ZhuMetLab/Met4DX/README.md

 The data folder should contain raw data files (.d), and script and RT recalibration table (optional).
 Demo files could be downloaded from [`https://doi.org/10.5281/zenodo.7215544`](https://doi.org/10.5281/zenodo.7215544).
 - raw data files (.d): the .d files containing .mgf file converted from DataAnalysis.
 If the samples contained different experimental conditions and groups, corresponding sub-folder could be built in the root folder.
-- RT recalibration table: the table recording to the experimental RT values of RTQC sample, required for multidimenal match, and details could be found in our published protocol. [`http://metdna.zhulab.cn/metdna/help#2.6`](http://metdna.zhulab.cn/metdna/help#2.6).
+- RT recalibration table: the table recording to the experimental RT values of RTQC sample, required for multidimensional match, and details could be found in our published protocol. [`http://metdna.zhulab.cn/metdna/help#2.6`](http://metdna.zhulab.cn/metdna/help#2.6).

 ![Prepared data data](extra/imgs/file_prepare.png)